 Louisiana-style hot sauce

-Louisiana-style hot sauce has a similar base to chili garlic sauce, but with less garlic.
+Louisiana-style hot sauce has a similar base to chili garlic sauce but with less garlic.
 And the sourness from the vinegar is more prominent.

+A massive plus for this substitute is that it’s available anywhere and there are loads of brands to choose from.
 You can never go wrong with classic Tabasco, but according to the Washington Post, other popular brands are Crystal’s, Louisiana, and my favorite, Frank’s Red Hot.

 How to use: 1 teaspoon chili garlic sauce = 1 teaspoon Louisiana-style hot sauce (to offset the sourness, consider adding a drop of honey)